Hiking Table Mountain in Cape Town – Our Honest Experience & Tips

 Key Takeaways

-• Other routes: Skeleton Gorge (forest), India Venster (technical), Kasteelspoort (scenic).
+• Other routes: Skeleton Gorge (forest, technical), India Venster (adventurous), Kasteelspoort (scenic, longer).

 Cliffs and rocky plateau on Table Mountain covered with green vegetation and low clouds drifting over the landscape.